slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9729-3/packetizer_raw_output.md

 Clarify in the specification that the normative context string is 'HTTP Concealed Authentication' and update Figure 3’s hex example so its ASCII portion encodes that exact string.

+**Severity:** Medium
+  *Basis:* Although the underlying cryptographic mechanism remains sound, the discrepancy may cause interoperability failures if implementers mistakenly use the hex example, leading to mismatched signature inputs.

+**Confidence:** High

 ---